What is content marketing and how do you do it?

 The American content marketer Jay Baer called it “Youtility” in his best-selling book: solve someone’s problem and you’re baking-in loyalty to their experience of your brand.
 If you want evidence of how powerful a tool utility is, just Google “How to …” and you’ll be served with more than 36 million results.

-You’ll find people and brands explaining anything from how to jack and iPhone, to how to unlock a door with a banana …
+You’ll find people and brands explaining anything from how to jailbreak an iPhone, to how to unlock a door with a banana …

 So, you know where you need to get to (objectives) and you know that applying the two tricks of the trade will fuel your journey.